ggarza/tamagotchi_nn/README.md

 - `pet-sim/`: Code for simulating your virtual pet
 - `nn-from-scratch/`: Materials for implementing your own neural network
 - `examples/`: Sample pets, trained models, and weird experiments
+- `pdfs/`: PDFs of the handouts and readings
 - LaTeX source files in the top-level directory for handouts, readings, and exercises

 ## Getting Started